gato365/project-75-emans-wordle/README.md

 ### Epics and Corresponding Tasks

 #### Epic 1: Project Setup
-- **Task 1.1:** [X] Set up the Django project environment.
+- **Task 1.1:**  Set up the Django project environment.
-- **Task 1.2:** [X] Configure virtual environments for Python to manage dependencies.
+- **Task 1.2:** Configure virtual environments for Python to manage dependencies.
-- **Task 1.3:** [X] Establish version control with Git and link the repository to Jira.
+- **Task 1.3:** [Establish version control with Git and link the repository to Jira.

 #### Epic 2: Database Configuration
 - **Task 2.1:** Design the database schema for game data, user profiles, and game history.

-    - Option 1: Do what you need to get to the MVP
-        - User Model
-            - Login
-            - Get to Home page
     - Option 2: All models (Epic 3)
         - User Model
         - Game Model